Real estate agency for expats in Eindhoven

 8. Rent out your house after leaving Eindhoven

 Not sure how long you’ll stay in Eindhoven?
 Consider renting out your house when you leave.
 But be careful: many municipalities in and around Eindhoven have rules for renting.
 Make sure your mortgage provider allows it, or you could face problems.
+Let's check your possibilities.

 9. Buying vs. renting: what’s better for expats in Eindhoven?

 Are you debating between buying or renting?
 If you plan to stay in Eindhoven for a few years, buying is often a smart choice.
 You build equity and benefit from rising property values.
 Renting gives you more flexibility, but in the long term, buying is usually more cost-effective.
+Let's see if renting or buying is the best option.

 10. Arrange for an English translation of documents